astoreyai/ai_scientist/tutorials/02_literature_review/README.md

 Please provide the first title and abstract.
 ```

-**✓ Checkpoint**: Agent should be ready to assist with screening decisions.
+**Checkpoint**: Agent should be ready to assist with screening decisions.

 ---